 It also led her to education and creativity experts such as Ken Robinson who proposes changing the education paradigm through individualized learning, high quality teachers and awakening creativity through alternative methods.
 She also researched early language learning and a growing body of evidence on brain development including the work of Carole Dweck on the Growth Mindset, which believes that intelligence can be developed, Angela Duckworth's research on Grit and Jack Shonkoff and the sensitive periods in early brain development.

 Guided by research, her son’s curiosity and thirst for learning she partnered with Finnish educators and other professionals to start the development of the kindergarten, while adapting it to the rich Japanese environment.

-The result is a center that hires highly qualified educators with experience in Finland's early education Universities and kindergartens, adheres to the Finnish early childhood education and care curriculum guidelines and provides children with the opportunity to enjoy the process of learning, to discover their own talents and capabilities and to nurture their natural creativity and desire for learning.
+The result is a center that hires highly qualified educators with experience in Finland's early education Universities and kindergartens, adheres to the Finnish early childhood education and care curriculum guidelines and incorporates movement as one of the most important ways of learning, provides children with the opportunity to enjoy the process of learning, to discover their own talents and capabilities and to nurture their natural creativity, curiosity and desire for learning.

 The kindergarten adheres to Finland and Scandinavia's way of thinking about children: Children are the most important resource and we must give them every opportunity to enjoy life and support them so they gain all the skills they need to be successful and happy individuals in the future.